 arrow_drop_down What should I do if my financial documents are written in a language other than English? ¶

 Please submit notarized income statements in English.
 If you are unable to provide documents in English, please submit a translation of the statement(s) along with the original, notarized income statement.
 If you are submitting a tax return in a language other than English, please submit a translation with the original tax return.
 We do not require the translation to be certified – you can translate the document yourself.

-arrow_drop_down I want to take my proctored exam(s) during the summer 2017 testing session.
+arrow_drop_down I want to take my proctored exam(s) during the Spring 2019 testing session.
 What's the payment deadline? ¶

 arrow_drop_down What is the deadline for submitting my financial documents? ¶